JelenaBiletic/customer_segmentation/README.md

 # customer_segmentation
 Mock Project: TravelTide.
-This project focuses on customer segmentation, where we use Python to analyze customer data and assign tailored perks to different segments.
+This project focuses on customer segmentation, where we use SQL and Python to analyze customer data and assign tailored perks to different segments.
 The goal is to create targeted offers for various customer groups based on their preferences and behaviors.